Rational points of bounded height and the Weil restriction: The Weil restriction

-In particular we obtain an induced injective homomorphism $\Norm{B}{A}:\Pic X_B \to \Pic X_A$ of Picard groups. \item To a local section $s$ of $L$ we may associate a section $\Norm{B}{A}(s)$ of $\Norm{B}{A}(L)$.
-In the case where $L=\mathcal{O}_{X_B}$, this corresponds to the usual norm map $\Norm{B}{A}:B \to A$. \end{enumerate} Note that our notation differs slightly from that of \cite[Sec.
+where $B' = A' \otimes_A B$.
+In particular if $E \subset F$ is a finite field extension of perfect fields, there is a canonical isomorphism $\overline{\Norm{F}{E}(L)} \cong \otimes_{i=1}^d L^{\sigma_i}$ over $\Ebar$. \item If $L_1$ and $L_2$ are two line bundles on $X_B$, then canonically.
+In particular we obtain an induced homomorphism $\Norm{B}{A}:\Pic X_B \to \Pic X_A$ of Picard groups. \item To any local section $s$ of $L$ is associated a local section $\Norm{B}{A}(s)$ of $\Norm{B}{A}(L)$. \end{enumerate} Note that our notation differs slightly from that of \cite[Sec.
 6.5]{EGAII}, where the norm is defined for more general finite morphisms of schemes.
-We have used simpler notation due to the fact that we shall only be taking the norm with respect to finite morphisms arising from base change.
+We have used different notation here, as we shall only be taking the norm with respect to finite morphisms arising from base change.